Anders Grøndal: 2011

-Again a great hill climb season, Norwegian champion hill climb winning all events, won all the heats in every event for third year in a row and is unbeaten in 46 heats in a row.
+In this season he won all Norwegian champion hill climb events, winning all heats in every event for third year in a row and is unbeaten in 46 heats in a row.

-Silver in the Norwegian Rally championship, won three events (Sigdalsrally, Rally Hadeland and Aurskog Høland.
+He won silver in the Norwegian Rally championship, and won three events (Sigdalsrally, Rally Hadeland and Aurskog Høland.

 Leading PWRC events for the first time in Sweden and Portugal.
-Won 8 out of 11 stages in Sweden before retired with engine fail.
+He won 8 out of 11 stages in Sweden before having to retire with engine failure.